Bariatric Surgery in Malaysia | Gastric Sleeve, Gastric Bypass

 Having either of these procedures is a way to lose weight for people who are severely obese and cannot lose weight by diet or lifestyle changes or are at risk of serious obesity-related health problems.
-There are various options to promote weight loss and also reduce the risk of many chronic diseases.
-This includes type 2 diabetes, heart disease and stroke.
+These options to promote weight loss also reduce the risk of many chronic diseases.
+These include type 2 diabetes, heart disease and stroke.

 There may also be many other improvements including: